mariokonrad/marnav/README.md

 Build options:
 - `ENABLE_STATIC` : enables static build, if `OFF`, a shared library is being built.
   Default: `ON`
-- `ENABLE_WARNING_HELL` : enables _much_ more warnings, used for development purposes.
-  Currently implemented only for GCC.
-Default is `OFF`
 - `ENABLE_PROFILING` : enables profiling for `gprof`
 - `ENABLE_BENCHMARK` : enables benchmarking (disables some optimization)
 - `ENABLE_SANITIZER` : enables address and undefined sanitizers